MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 # Same name, different bird

 What do we mean when we see a bird and say that it's a robin?
-Superficially, the European robin and the American robin are similar--brownish birds with a red breast.
-But a lot depends on your location; you don't have to look very closely to see that they are fundamentally different.
+A superficial description would be a small brownish bird with a red breast.
+But that's a superficial description, and when we say "robin" a lot depends on your location; you don't have to look very closely to see that the European and American robins are fundamentally different.
 The European robin (_Erithacus rubecula_) is an Old World flycatcher, catching insects on the wing.
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f3/Erithacus_rubecula_with_cocked_head.jpg/1280px-Erithacus_rubecula_with_cocked_head.jpg"
     alt="European robin" width="400">
 (_Source: Wikipedia_)